benrayfield/wikibinator106/README.md

-Data structure and security model is a 2-way forest, representing lambda functions and possibly non-lambda code at higher security levels, where all paths lead to 1 of 4 leafs: cleanLeaf, dirtyLeaf, browserlikeLeaf, executableLeaf, and the security level of a tree node is at least the security level of its 2 childs, and the 2 childs of a leaf are identityFunction (of its same security level) and itself, so (L x (R x)) equals x forall x, as in the SECURITY MODEL...
+Data structure and security model is a 2-way forest, representing lambda functions and possibly non-lambda code at higher security levels, where all paths lead to 1 of 8 leafs (which you only really need 3 of: cleanFinite, dirty, executable): dataLeaf, cleanFiniteLeaf, cleanInfiniteLeaf, dirtyLeaf, browserlikeLeaf, executableLeaf, sudoLeaf, graygooLeaf. and the security level of a tree node is at least the security level of its 2 childs, and the 2 childs of a leaf are identityFunction (of its same security level) and itself, so (L x (R x)) equals x forall x, as in the SECURITY MODEL...